Ruairí Ó Brádaigh: Sinn Féin and the Irish Republican Army

 Although a prisoner, he was elected a Sinn Féin Teachta Dála (TD) for the Longford–Westmeath constituency at the 1957 Irish general election, winning 5,506 votes (14.1%).
 Running on an abstentionist ticket, Sinn Féin won four seats which went to Ó Brádaigh, Eighneachán Ó hAnnluain, John Joe McGirl and John Joe Rice.
 They refused to recognise the authority of Dáil Éireann and stated they would only take a seat in an all-Ireland parliament—if it had been possible for them to do so. Ó Brádaigh did not retain his seat at the 1961 Irish general election, and his vote fell to 2,598 (7.61%).

 Upon completing his prison sentence, he was immediately interned at the Curragh Military Prison, along with other republicans.
 On 27 September 1958, Ó Brádaigh escaped from the camp along with Dáithí Ó Conaill.
 While a football match was in progress, the pair cut through a wire fence and crept from the camp under a camouflage grass blanket and went "on the run".
 This was an official escape, authorised by the officer commanding of the IRA internees, Tomás Óg Mac Curtain.
 He was the first Sinn Féin TD on the run since the 1920s.

 That October, Ó Brádaigh became the IRA Chief of Staff, a position he held until May 1959, when an IRA Convention elected Sean Cronin as C/S; Ó Brádaigh became Cronin's adjutant general. Ó Brádaigh was arrested in November 1959, refused to answer questions, and was jailed under the Offences against the State Act in Mountjoy.
 He was released from Mountjoy in May 1960 and, after Cronin was arrested, he again became C/S. Although he has always emphasised that it was a collective declaration, he was the primary author of the statement ending the IRA Border Campaign in 1962.
 At the IRA 1962 Convention he indicated that he was not interested in continuing as chief of staff.

-After his arrest in December 1956, he took a leave from teaching at Roscommon Vocational School.
+After his arrest in December 1956, he took leave from teaching at Roscommon Vocational School.
 He was re-instated and began teaching again in late 1962, just after he was succeeded by Cathal Goulding in the position of Chief of Staff of the IRA.
 He remained an active member of Sinn Féin and was also a member of the IRA Army Council throughout the decade.

 In the 1966 United Kingdom general election, he ran as an Independent Republican candidate in the Fermanagh and South Tyrone constituency, polling 10,370 votes, or 19.1% of the valid poll.
 He failed to be elected.